MeteoSwiss-APN/pytrajplot/README.md

 origin, the plotting pipeline is called and one plot generated.
 Usually, there are several trajectories/origins per dataframe.

-*Fun Fact:* @MeteoSwiss approximately 2800 trajectory plots are generated each day for the IFS-HRES-Europe, IFS-HRES-Global and COSMO-1E models.
+*Fun Fact:* @MeteoSwiss approximately 2800 trajectory plots are generated each day for the IFS-HRES (over Europe and globally) and COSMO-1E models.

 ###### Procedure